Erikvl87/com.tuya2/docs/device-request.md

 You have found a device that we do not support yet.
 That's great!
 You can request support, but please provide us with the information noted below.

+Also, please check whether support might have already been requested!
+See our [requested categories](./requested-categories.md).

 > Note: when this information is missing or incorrect we cannot process your request and we will be forced to close it!

 ## Device details